blue-yonder/tsfresh/docs/text/rolling.rst

 Lets assume that we have a DataFrame of one of the tsfresh :ref:`data-formats-label`.
 The "sort" column of such a container gives a sequential state to the individual measurements.
-In the case of time series this can be the *time* dimension while in the case of spectra the order is given by the *wavelength* or *frequencies* dimensions.
+In the case of time series this can be the *time* dimension while in the case of spectra the order is given by the *wavelength* or *frequency* dimensions.
 We can exploit this sequence to generate more input data out of single time series, by *rolling* over the data.

 Imagine the following situation:
-You have the data of certain sensors (e.g. EEG measurements) as the base to classify patients into healthy and not healthy (we oversimplify the problem here).
+You have the data of certain sensors (e.g. EEG measurements) as the base to classify patients into a healthy and not healthy group (we oversimplify the problem here).
-Lets say you have data of 100 time steps of data, so you can extract features that may forecast the healthiness of the patients.
+Lets say you have sensor data of 100 time steps, so you may extract features for the forecasting of the patients healthiness by a classification algorithm.
-If you also have target values for 100 time steps, then you could predict the healthiness of the patient in every time step.
+If you also have measurements of the healthiness for those 100 time steps (this is the target vector), then you could predict the healthiness of the patient in every time step, which essentially states a time series forecasting problem.
-But then, you want to extract features for time series in every time step.
+So, to do that, you want to extract features in every time step of the original time series while for example looking at the last 10 steps.
-The rolling mechanism creates such time series for every time step by adding for example the values of the sensors of the last 10 time steps.
+A rolling mechanism creates such time series for every time step by creating sub time series of the sensor data of the last 10 time steps.

 Another example can be found in streaming data, e.g. in Industry 4.0 applications.
 Here you typically get one new data row at a time and use this to for example predict machine failures.
 To train your model,